 Childcare, Education, and Healthcare Expenses

-Because childcare and schooling costs can quickly outpace typical wages, you’ll want to plan carefully: full-day private preschool runs about 9,200 MT per month per child while international primary tuition averages roughly 370,000 MT per year, compared with an average net monthly salary near 27,917 MT.
+Childcare and schooling can quickly outpace typical wages.
+Full-day private preschool costs about 9,200 MT per month per child, while international primary tuition averages about 370,000 MT per year.

 How Mozambique Compares to the United States and Other Countries